The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 These discounts or free materials make the users feel valued and special.
 And the more you can make them feel this way, the more engagement you can expect from them.

-9. Use clean and actionable CTAs
+9. Use Clean and Actionable CTAs

 Once you’ve included the aforementioned steps in your onboarding email sequence, it’s time for a call to action.
 If we recall step one, what was your goal?